metrico/qryn-docs/docs/installation.md

 ?> That's it!
 You are ready to access the stack using qryn-view or Grafana

+?> Intensive load?
+Run multiple process instances for ingestion and querying

 #### ** PM2 **
 <a id=pm2 name=pm2></a>